etsuprun/halefdocs/index.rst

 Set up your workspace and project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We find it easiest to keep each OpenVXML project in its own Eclipse workspace.
-So if you have followed the instructions in `Creating a *Hello World* Project`_, you may want to switch to another Eclipse workspace.
+So if you already have a project open in Eclipse, you may want to switch to another Eclipse workspace.
 Go to *File* → *Switch Workspace* → *Other...* and choose where you'd like your new workspace to be.

 To restore your Project Explorer, Design Area, and Voice Pallet, go to *Window* → *Open Perspective* → *Other...*, and choose OpenVXML.

-Now, follow the instructions in `Creating a *Hello World* Project`_ to create your voice and workflow: Cheese_Voice and Deploy_Workflow.
+Now, follow the instructions in `Creating a Hello World Project`_ to create your voice and workflow: Cheese_Voice and Deploy_Workflow.

 .. _JDK 8: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 .. _`Windows 64-bit version`: http://download.oracle.com/otn-pub/java/jdk/8u20-b26/jdk-8u20-windows-x64.exe